arohanajit/MLOps-Platform/docs/architecture.md

 ## Overview

 The MLOps platform is designed to support the entire machine learning lifecycle, from data ingestion to model deployment and monitoring.
-It consists of several interconnected components deployed on Kubernetes.
+It consists of several interconnected components deployed on Kubernetes in production and Docker Compose for local development.

-## Architecture Diagram
+## Architecture Diagram (Production)

 ```
                                     ┌─────────────────────────────────────────────────────────────┐